cisagov/dotgov-home/pages/updates/2023-transition.md

 ### How these changes impact governments

 * *Our contact details are changing*.
 We’ll begin using help@get.gov for email correspondence and end phone support in November.
 You can still [contact us]({{ site.baseurl }}/help/#contact-us) by phone until then.
 * *We will pause new domain requests while we transition to the new system*.
 We anticipate this pause will last from October 2023 until January 2024.
+You can [request to be notified](https://forms.office.com/g/aLbfNuuFD4) when domain registrations open again.
 * *Future domain name requests will not require a physical signature*.
 Our new request process is fully digital, so your ranking official won’t need to sign a letter any longer.
 * *Expiration dates will be automatically extended on all domains by one year*.
 There’s no action needed on your part.
 * *You will be responsible for certificate authorization*.
 Organizations that wish to use Organization Validated or Extended Validation certificates will need a [security contact]({{ site.baseurl}}/help/security-best-practices/#add-a-security-contact) in Whois for your domain, which can be set at our [current registrar](https://domains.dotgov.gov).